ellak-monades-aristeias/eIDAS-ISS/README.md

 ### Attribute Values Storage API

-Once the ISS+ has received the populated Attribute List it must deliver these values to the SP.
+Once the ISS has received the populated Attribute List it must deliver these values to the SP.
 This is performed via JSON again.
-The only difference is that the ISS+ is not retrieving data from the SP, but sending data.
+The only difference is that the ISS is not retrieving data from the SP, but sending data.
 Using the HTTP POST method the SS send a JSON object with the following format:

     {
       "attribute name ":{